 About 95% of microbes live in the gut.
 And we can trace about 90% of diseases to the gut and an unhealthy gut biome.

 The results I see from treating my animal patients’ gut biome are incredible.
-It makes me realize that fecal transplants are one of the most potent therapies we have.
+It makes me realize that fecal transplants for dogs are one of the most potent therapies we have.
 It’s the way to go … at least until we dive even further into the unknown!

 Unhealthy Gut Leads To Disease